LoiNguyenCS/SafeInternetAccessChecker/README.md

     }
 }

-// Default targeted functions, main() and onCreate(), will be checked for network access safety. fun main() {
+fun main() {
     fetchDataFromAPI() // 🚨 The checker will flag this as unsafe and raise a warning.
 }

-// Added targeted function that will also be checked
-@InternetSafeCheck
 fun processDataSafely() {
     fetchDataSafely() // ✅ This is safe and does not trigger a warning }